Skip to main content

 return ServiceName

-Service LifeCycle methods
+Service lifecycle methods

 There are 3 methods in a service that are precoded in a ServiceBag.
-These are as follows

 All three of these services are optional.
-However, if you want to have services bootstrapped that this service depends upon, then you should do this in Init
+However, if you want to have services bootstrapped that this service depends upon, then you should do this in Init.

 local serviceBag = ServiceBag.new()